hearsaycorp/normalize/README.rst

 * conversion to primitive python types via the pickle API (``__getnewargs__``)

+* **New in 0.5**: generic mechanism for marshalling to and from other other forms.
+See the documentation for the new ``normalize.visitor.VisitorPattern`` API.

 * typed collections API with item coercion (currently, only lists are implemented):